Crikvenica seafront promenade and beach on the Kvarner Riviera

 June-August

-The hottest and busiest time, with sea temperatures around 25 °C. Crni Molo beach fills up quickly and the promenade buzzes with life into the night.
-Book accommodation early.
+The hottest and busiest time, with sea temperatures around 25 °C. Crni Molo fills quickly and the promenade stays lively into the night.

 • Full promenade life